 - turn off laptops when not in use

 We all look after our school and grounds by ensuring that any litter is picked up and put into a bin.
-Colourful bins are on the playground and the children use these when peeling their fruit.
+Colourful bins are on the playground and the children are encouraged to help keep our classrooms and playground tidy.
 The children are always keen to use the brooms and litter pickers at play time to keep our grounds tidy.

 We save water by having sensor operating taps in our toilets.
 We installed water hippos in our toilet cisterns to conserve water when flushing.
 We also conserve rain water by collecting it in water butts.

 We have a sensory garden and wildlife area within our school grounds.
 We hold Eco evenings where pupils and their parents are invited to get involved with the up keep of these amazing assets to our school.
 We have planted seeds to create a wildflower border along our boundary fence on the school field.
 In the spring, we hope to see a colourful display of wild flowers that will attract and help lots of wildlife to thrive.
 The children have been painting cobble stones to create a feature in the middle of our wildflower border.

 We teach how important diet and exercise are to having a healthy life.
 Fruit is provided for all the children in the mornings.
 Delicious and nutritional school lunches are cooked on our premises and cater for various dietary requirements.
 We grow fruit and herbs in our sensory garden.